sawall/whatisyourexcuse/README.md

 What is your excuse not to vote?
 We've got answers and information for everything you can think of!

-# Technical
+## Technical

-The live site is entirely client-side.
-It's built in python by converting csv into html via a jinja2 template.
+The Voting Excuse Generator is built using static site generation with a `jinja2` template in `python`.
+It requires a CSV file to reference data and images in order to build out all of the site pages.

+The initial static rev of the site was built using anchor tags and dynamic loading, but unfortunately Facebook and Twitter don't play nicely with anchors.
+Not wanting to abuse query strings led us to the current multipage solution.

+See the example CSV file, `content.csv` to understand the expected format.

 ## Build process

 1. Download CSV into `content.csv`.
-2. Run generate_site.py
+2. Run `generate_site.py`
 3. Push the `www` directory online

 # Credits:

-Audrey Maker: vision, guidance, meme creation Anonymous Designer: awesome UX
+Audrey Maker: vision, product owner & memes
+Anonymous Designer: user experience & design
-Scott Boone: code, copy edits
+Scott Boone: code & design
-Mercedes Vaughn: writing, memes, and copy edits
+Mercedes Vaughn: writer & copy editor
-Delia Davila: memes, copy edits, and emotional support
+Delia Davila: copy editor & morale